JakubCukrowski/Cookbook/README.md

 3. User can search for the desired recipe on the homepage by recipe's name, or tag
 4. User can check the recipes from the most popular tags counted by likes count of the recipe and tags received from all recipes
 5. User can filter recipes by category, preparation time and difficulty by pressing 'see more' below recipes on the homepage
+6. User in recipe card is a link which redirects to the user's recipes

 ### Current features include: